Buried in the heart of Nashville, Tennessee, is Welcome to 1979, a record pressing plant that feels like walking into a time machine.

 The control room: “This is probably one of the larger control rooms you’ll ever see.
 We have an MCI 428 console that we’ve modified with API preamps, a bunch of Output gear, and tape machines.
 They’re all functioning and used every day.
 Today they’re recording to Pro Tools, which is a rarity at this place.
 We’re usually pretty tape-centric.
 They’re just rolling straight to digital, which is fine because there’s a lot of romanticism about tape, but digital works just as well.
 It’s more about the process.
 Sounds pretty good to me.”

-If that wasn’t enough, the complex also is home of Mara Machines, the largest tape machine restoration company in the world and a sister company of Welcome to 1979.
+If that wasn’t enough, the complex also is home to Mara Machines, the largest tape machine restoration company in the world and a sister company of Welcome to 1979.

 “I don’t know how many machines they do,” Henry admits.
 “I’d say probably 30 to 40 machines a year get completely rebuilt by three or four people that work here all the time.”